node-dot-cpp/memory-safe-cpp/checker/doc/CHECKER-BUILD-WINDOWS-DEBUG.md

 You will need to change paths to match your system, but using environment scripts helps a lot with having a consistent environment on Windows.
+Then you can use `cmake-ninja-debug.bat` to run cmake, and then build the tools:

+	ninja nodecpp-checker
+	ninja nodecpp-safe-library
+	ninja check-nodecpp-checker

 For testing I use a separate `test-debug-env.bat` file to set up environmnet to run the tool and tests.